-- support for the implementation of school-based processes to identify, track, monitor and differentiate educator response for students who may not be on track to graduate within 4/5 years - support for the implementation and monitoring of school-based literacy action plans - support for improving instruction in mathematics to meet the needs of students who are not achieving consistent success - building an inclusive and engaging school, classroom and community environments that are conducive to student learning through: - o differentiated instruction and assessment. - transition planning and orientation programs, - developing and promoting instructional practices, resources, studentteacher partnerships - implementation of authority/reporting structures that allow all students' voices to be heard and empower students to make meaningful contributions to school environment, culture, and practice. - implementing Credit Recovery and Credit Rescue programs - community outreach and involvement, parent engagement and partnerships for program support.
+- teacher release time to facilitate job-embedded learning, - support for the implementation of school-based processes to identify, track, monitor and differentiate educator response for students who may not be on track to graduate within 4/5 years - support for the implementation and monitoring of school-based literacyaction plans - support for improving instruction in mathematics to meet the needs of students who are not achieving consistent success - building an inclusive and engaging school, classroom and community environments that are conducive to student learning through: - o differentiated instruction and assessment, - transition planning and orientation programs, - developing and promoting instructional practices, resources, studentteacher partnerships - implementation of authority/reporting structures that allow all students'

+voices to be heard and empower students to make meaningful contributions to school environment, culture, and practice.

+- implementing Credit Recovery and Credit Rescue programs - community outreach and involvement, parent engagement and partnerships for program support.